TallDave67/8_uart_rx/README.md

 * Toggling the LED
 * UART2 communication

-RealTerm program running on host sends characters to the board.
+RealTerm tool running on host sends characters to the board.

-Program 8 running on the device does the following:
+The program running on the device does the following:

 * Reads one character at a time from the UART2 RX pin
 * If the character is '1' the LED is turned on, otherwise it is turned off